Mo. ° / °

 Finding he had more patients than he could handle, Still trained his children and a few others to assist him in his practice.
 Finally, there were enough people who wanted to learn his methods that he was persuaded to start a school.
 The American School of Osteopathy (ASO) was founded in Kirksville in 1892 in a two-room frame building.
 The first class of five women and 16 men – including three of Still's children and one of his brothers – graduated in 1894.

 Since the American School of Osteopathy (ASO) was founded by Still in 1892, generations of healthcare professionals have become respected leaders delivering among the best health care in the world.
-Today, that school is A.T.
-Still University (ATSU) with two campuses (Kirksville, Missouri and Mesa, Arizona) on 200 acres, six schools, more than 700 employees and an average annual enrollment of 5,000 students from 35 countries.
+Today, A.T.
+Still University (ATSU) is comprised of three campuses (Mesa, Arizona; Santa Maria, California; and Kirksville, Missouri) on 200 acres, six schools, more than 700 employees and an average annual enrollment of 5,000 students from 35 countries.
 A.T.
 Still University is distinguished as the leader in graduate healthcare education that continues to integrate the compassionate, comprehensive osteopathic tenets of whole person healthcare and community service to meet healthcare needs and positively impact the delivery of healthcare locally and globally.